anthonylangsworth/RayTracer/README.md

 Modern personal computers are significantly faster than when Kevin authored the book.
 However, execution speed is still a factor for large, complex scenes.
 Therefore, leverage parallel execution and similar capabilities where possible.

 Where execution speed conflicts with good design, optimize for good design.
-The execution speed differences are likely small, and the potential readability loss is significant (see the "Good Object Oriented Design and Readability" principle).
+The execution speed differences are likely minor, and the potential readability loss is significant (see the "Good Object Oriented Design and Readability" principle).

 ### 5. Immutable Objects